 Another option is to deploy a purpose-built Intelligent DDoS Mitigation System (IDMS) in data centers that run the key applications you are trying to protect.
 These IDMS can be further tuned to protect the applications/services running behind them.

-Additional mitigation approaches might include reverse-proxy based DDoS protection, which is designed to prevent DDoS attacks before they can reach the origin server.
+Additional mitigation approaches might include reverse-proxy based DDoS protection, which is designed to prevent DDoS attacks before they can reach the target server.

 Constant monitoring of the status of resource allocation and trends of protected servers, can help to pin point attempts to overwhelm those resources.
 Or, you could simply proactively protect them with IDS.